 Mirus’ First Political Law: The cost for government to do anything is always at least four times the cost of accomplishing the same thing in other ways.
 Reasons?
-(1) Government lacks incentives to be efficient; (2) Taxes pay for the salaries of government employees, who by their nature do not typically contribute to the development of greater prosperity; (3) The revenue-collection mechanisms are extraordinarily expensive, and also paid for by taxes; (4) Outcomes of government programs are seldom determined by their success or failure; (5) Waste and fraud are always rampant in government programs and services; (6) Add your own additional reasons here.
+(1) Government lacks incentives to be efficient; (2) Taxes pay for the salaries of government employees, who by their nature do not typically contribute to the development of greater prosperity; (3) The revenue-collection mechanisms are extraordinarily expensive, and also paid for by taxes; (4) Retention and expansion of government programs are seldom determined by their success or failure; (5) Waste and fraud are always rampant in government programs and services; (6) Add your own additional reasons here.

 What is being debated in Congress is the “Unified Framework for Fixing Our Broken Tax Code”.
 I have tried to raise just a few of the many questions that suggest this “fixing” may well be impossible without breaking the box in which our tax code so snugly fits.
 These questions also suggests that, when it comes to society and culture, the American bishops have a long way to go before they can see how things might look outside the American cultural box—I mean how things might look to God.

 Bishop Dewane’s priorities are not unreasonable.
 But they may well be irrelevant, if we really do need to look outward, and especially upward, in order to effect positive change.